 With a kind of ideological magnetism that would only deepen the divide, the parties already sorted by perspectives on race began, especially during the Reagan administration, to sort by religion as well.
-Evangelical Christians increasingly identified as Republican, and Democrats steered increasingly secular.
-The Republican Party became not only the party of the affluent, not only the party of white people, but also the party of fundamental Christians.
+Evangelical Christians increasingly identified with and were supported by the Republican Party, while secularism steadily increased among Democrats.
+And so Republicans became not only the party of the affluent, not only the party of white people, but also the party of fundamental Christians.

-This fusion of the issues—money, race, religion—is also a factor in the unrestrained vitriol of our debates.
-And it helps to account as well for the poisonous miasma of distrust that has settled over public discussion.
+This particular fusion of the issues—money, race, religion—is also a prominent factor in the unrestrained vitriol of our debates, and in the poisonous miasma of distrust that has settled over public discussion.

-This strategy served their science denial, but what did the denial serve?
-It variously served political, economic, and religious interests.
-And usually it involved paying one’s own experts to keep the controversy going.
-An example of economic interests at work is the fake news generated about the status of climate science.
+The tactic has been popular in the corporate sector as well.
+And in that context it usually involves paying one’s own experts to keep a controversy going.
+For example, such interests were at work in the fake news generated about climate science.
 It cast global warming, actually a settled issue, as somehow a matter of great controversy.
-And on cue, doubt and distrust ticked up.
-The funding for all of this, of course, was supplied by the oil companies.
+And on cue doubt and distrust ticked up.
+Of course much of the funding for this was supplied by the oil companies.

 As distrust slides toward the radical, we move toward infinite regress.
 No dialogue of resolution is feasible.
 No matter how extensively researched, evidence coming from outside one’s tribe—whatever that might be—is assumed to be at least distorted, if not blatantly fraudulent.